kubernetes-sigs/cluster-api/docs/book/src/clusterctl/configuration.md

 Each provider is expected to define a provider repository, a well-known place where release assets are published.

 By default, `clusterctl` ships with providers sponsored by SIG Cluster Lifecycle.
-Use `clusterctl config providers` to get a list of supported providers.
+Use `clusterctl config repositories` to get a list of supported providers and their repository configuration.

 Users can customize the list of available providers using the `clusterctl` configuration file, as shown in the following example: